Ministry of Housing and Urban Affairs

-The Ministry of Housing and Urban Affairs (MoHUA) is a ministry of the Government of India with executive authority over the formulation and administration of the rules and regulations and laws relating to the housing and urban development in India.
-The ministry was under the charge of Venkaiah Naidu and was given to Hardeep Singh Puri when Naidu was elected Vice President of India in 2017.
-The Ministry became independent from the Ministry of Housing and Urban Poverty Alleviation in 2004, but was later re-merged with it in 2017.
+The Ministry of Housing and Urban Affairs (MoHUA) is a ministry of the Government of India.
+It deals with and has authority over the formulation and administration of the rules and regulations, and laws relating to housing and urban development in India.

-The ministry also published the National City Rating, which ranked the cleanest cities in India, under which Indore was rated as the cleanest.

-The ministry announced Smart Cities in India on 27 August 2015.

-In July 2019, the ministry released specifications for Metrolite transport system - a cheaper, smaller and slower metro system.
+The Ministry became independent from the Ministry of Housing and Urban Poverty Alleviation in 2004, but was later re-merged with it in 2017.In July 2026, the Department of Capital Development was carved out and is designed to streamline operations specific to the National Capital Region (India).
+It decouples local capital governance from broader national urban policy initiatives.

-This ministry is the Cadre Controlling Authority (CCA) of the three cadres in CPWD:
+It is the Cadre Controlling Authority (CCA) of the three cadres in CPWD: